 Ark Ovrutski has had a busy career free-lancing with many of the great jazz musicians, including: James Spaulding, Curtis Fuller, Carmen Lundy, Gregory Porter, Steve Williams, Larry Willis, Javon Jackson, Duduka da Fonseca, Cynthia Scott, Jim Rotondi, and many others.
 Ark’s most signiﬁcant original contributions in jazz are his four recordings as a leader and composer, “Sounds of Brasil” (2010), “44:33” (Zoho, 2014), “Intersection” (Origin, 2016) and “Journey Moments” (2018).

-His recording project titled by the Ark Ovrutski Quintet “Sounds of Brazil” (2010) featuring Grammy drummer Duduka Da Fonseca, piano player Helio Alves and two great flute and sax players Craig Handy and Jorge Continentino performed a unique blend of different styles of jazz, Brazilian grooves, original melodies and contemporary arrangements.
-This album was highly estimated and Ark was invited to play with this program to Dizzy Coca Cola jazz at Lincoln Center in NYC in April 2011.
+Ark Ovrutski Quintet “Sounds of Brazil” (2010) featuring Grammy drummer Duduka Da Fonseca, piano player Helio Alves and two great flute and sax players Craig Handy and Jorge Continentino performed a unique blend of different styles of jazz, Brazilian grooves, original melodies and contemporary arrangements.
+Ark was invited to play with this program to Dizzy Coca Cola jazz at Lincoln Center in NYC in April 2011.

-In 2010 Ark received degree of Masters of Music in Jazz Performance at Rutgers University.
-In 2014 he earned degree of Doctor of Musical Art in Jazz Performance at the University of Illinois.
+Ark is the holder of two advanced degrees: Masters of Music in Jazz Performance from Rutgers University and Doctor of Musical Art in Jazz and Classical Performance from the University of Illinois.